ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### Implementing FIFO Delivery: Acknowledgments

-In this approach, every receiver must send an `ack` back to the sender upon receipt of a message.
+In this approach, upon receipt of a message, every receiver must send a *"message received"* acknowledgment (such as `ack`) back to the sender.

 So when `Alice` sends a message to `Bob`, neither `Alice` nor `Bob` need concern themselves with sequence numbers.
 However, this approach has several distinct drawbacks:

-* Communication now becomes sequential.  `Alice` cannot send `m2` to `Bob` until it receives an `ack` form `Bob` that he has received `m1`
+* Communication now becomes sequential.  `Alice` cannot send `m2` to `Bob` until she has received an `ack` from `Bob` that he has received `m1`
 * Increases the volume of network traffic
-* We are still dependent upon a network that can guarantee message delivery
+* We are still dependent upon a network that can guarantee reliable message delivery

-One way of making this approach to communication more efficient is to gather messages into batches, thus increasing the granularity of communication.
+One way of making this approach to communication more efficient is to gather messages into batches, thus decreasing the granularity of communication.

+## Using Vector Clocks to Prevent Causal Anomalies

 Lets look again at the ***Causal Anomaly*** situation: